Zelle97/remote-dashboard/README.md

 ### Stand-Alone

-If you want to use the remote-server backend without the home-remote-compose file you can do this in two ways.
+If you want to use the remote-dashboard backend without the home-remote-compose file you can do this in three ways.

  1) Run the Docker Container without the compose from home-remote-app
- 2) Clone this repo and execute 'npm i' and 'npm build'.
+ 2) Clone this repo and execute ``` npm run dev ```.
+ 3) Run ``` npm run build ``` and copy the content of the dist directory into a webserver

 ### Docker and Architectures